 - They’re always upholstered in full grain Italian leather.
 Something we’re very proud of.

 - Injection moulded memory foam cushions perfectly fit the shape of the seat, back and head rest.

 - Plastic shock mounts allow the back to flex under movement and last far longer than the original’s rubber mounts.
 So there’s no need to repair or replace.

 - A solid die cast aluminium base is more than strong enough to support you whilst you read and nap.

 - Real rosewood or walnut veneers cover the steam bent plywood allowing the natural wood grain to give each chair a unique appearance.

 Given the Lounge Chair’s impact on the world of furniture and popular culture, it’s understandable why you’d want to own one.
 They're an instant hit with anyone who has an interest in design and they hold the ability to transform any interior.
-All that’s left to do is order your free leather samples to help you decide on which colour best suits your decor.
+The Eames Lounge Chair Replica is available from Pash Classics now.